rbpatt2019/dash-covid19/README.rst

 The "Data Table" pages displays the data in an interactive table that allows the user to sort and filter columns of interest.
 The four left-most columns (iso_code, continent, location, and date) remain fixed as you scroll.

-As a proudly open-source project, the "Code" page takes you to the Github repo where the code lives.
-It's all open, so feel free to explore, contribute, or report bugs!

-Finally, the "Data" page takes you to the repo where OWID hosts their data.
-More on that below...
+As this project is proudly open source, the Navbar also includes three external links.
+These will take you back to this repo to view the code, to OWID's repo to view the data, or to ReadTheDocs to view the source code documentation.
+This way, you can see exactly where the data comes from, and how it is being handled.

 About the Data
 --------------